nicoespeon/understandlegacycode.com/content/blog/what-is-wrong-with-boolean-parameters.md

 }
 ```

-Which lead to the following code:
+Which leads to the following code:

 ```js
 function validatePrices(sourcePassengers, prices, verify = () => true) {